What Otc Medicine Is Good For Vertigo? | Quick Relief Guide

 Meclizine (Antivert)

-• Dosage: Usually 25-50 mg taken once or twice daily.
+• Dosage: Usually 25-50 mg taken once daily, or as directed on the product label.

-• Onset: Effects begin within an hour.
+• Onset: Effects often begin within about an hour.

-• Duration: Lasts up to 24 hours.
+• Duration: Relief may last up to 24 hours.

 • Side Effects: Drowsiness, dry mouth, blurred vision.